klamike/lpviz/README.md

 # `lpviz`
 `lpviz` is an interactive web app for visualizing [linear programming](https://youtu.be/kV1ru-Inzl4?si=KgasYrhSbqa_6Orh&t=3153) solvers.
-It's not hosted on the internet yet, so check the installation instructions below to get started running it locally.
+Try it now at [https://lpviz.net](https://lpviz.net), or check the installation instructions below to get started running it locally.

 <p align="center">